ElesCloud/ESCDocuments/SLMCPrimer.md

 ## SECTION TWO: What exactly is the SLMC?

 The Second Life Military Community is a cluster of self-identified combat roleplay groups on Second Life that mutually agree to participate in Linden Labs damage combat with each other.
 The SLMC uses scripted weapons typically designed to deal one-hit kills which return the target to a designated home point.
-The SLMC also designs and employs a variety of vehicles, gear, and technology in an effort to make combat more variable and interesting.
+The SLMC also designs and employs a variety of vehicles, gear, and technology to make combat more variable and interesting.

 The SLMC has a long history (for a video game), spanning back to the early 2000s.
 Unfortunately, a portion of the individuals in our community are unabashedly toxic and entirely devoid of any concern for anyone but themselves and their own.
 It is not as bad as it used to be, but the necessity of this warning still remains: if you intend to participate, be aware that you will need a thick skin.
 People won't care if you're offended.